 Healthcare is available in Ecuador, but medical care outside Quito, Guayaquil and Cuenca can be limited.
 Medical care in public hospitals is free.
 Private medical care is available, but can be expensive.
 If travelling and/or living in Ecuador, it is highly advisable to obtain medical insurance.
 Private hospitals might require payment prior to giving treatment to patients.

-The Embassy’s list of medical practitioners in Ecuador can be found here.
+More information on hospitalisation in Ecuador can be found here.

 Guidance on bringing medication into Ecuador